Open MRI

 • Need to be in a different position to create high-quality imaging of a specific body part

-Open MRIs also offer diagnostic advantages, such as allowing your doctor to get images of your spine’s compression when standing or what your body is doing when you’re feeling pain.
+Open MRIs also offer diagnostic advantages, such as allowing your doctor to obtain images of your spine’s compression when standing or to visualize your body’s movements when you’re experiencing pain.

 Patient Reviews